-Awardees are expected to provide and implement plans for: (1) financial support of SRL facility operations through, e.g., user recharge and (2) sustainability of the SRL in the long term.
+Awardees are expected to provide and implement plans (1) for financial support of SRL facility operations through, e.g., user recharge and (2) for sustainability of the SRL in the long term.
 SRL awards will be realized in 3 phases.

-E-SRL Awards are up to 5 years:
+E/E-SRL Awards are up to 5 years:

-- Phase A 18 months of renovating and equipping SRL core facility - Phase B 24 months of CIRM-supported operations - Phase C 18 months of tapered CIRM support (half of Phase B operational costs) during implementation of long-term sustainability plan
+- Phase A 6 months for equipping SRL core facility - Phase B 30 months of CIRM-supported operations - Phase C 24 months of tapered CIRM support (half of Phase B operational costs) during implementation of long-term sustainability plan